 The birth of a baby who needs intensive medical care is often unexpected.
 Often, obligations at home and work mean that families cannot visit the hospital each day to spend time with their new baby.

 The Cuddler volunteer program is currently full and not accepting applications.
-Please check again in six months.
+Please contact us to be put on a waitlist.

 Cuddler volunteers can help.
 Our volunteers are here to support all critical babies in the UCI Health Neonatal Intensive Care Unit and their families.
 Cuddlers provide extra love and developmentally appropriate support under the guidance and direction of our medical staff in the neonatal intensive care unit (NICU).

 What is a Cuddler?

 A Cuddler volunteer is a trained adult who is able to:

 - Hold the baby under the supervision of medical staff